 - Best Crypto Charting Software & Tools For Bitcoin & Altcoin Traders

-Below are brief reviews of the best-known exchanges.
-For each, I will give a short history, the regions which they service, the trading-pairs they offer, and the types of trades and leverage options.
-Look and feel has a lot to do with it but that’s subjective, so I recommend you visit each site and take a look for yourself.
+Below are brief reviews of the best-known crypto exchange.
+For each, I will give a short history, the regions which they service, the trading pairs they offer, and the types of trades and leverage options.
+Look and feel has a lot to do with it, but that’s subjective, so I recommend you visit each site and take a look for yourself.
 Links are in the reviews.

 Since its inception in 2017, Binance.com has become the biggest crypto exchange in the world, by trading volume.
 Started by ex-quant Changpeng Zhao, it moved out of China before the government crackdown in 2018.
 Binance has grown its multifaceted ecosystem around Binance Chain, powered by Binance Coin (BNB) – the 4th largest cryptocurrency by market cap.
 There is far more to Binance than just a crypto exchange.